merqube/merqube-client-lib/README.md

 ## Overview

 This is a python client library for MerQube's public API.
 This is a WIP release of an internal client library.
-This README will be updated when it is ready.
 More functionality will be added here over the coming weeks.

 Table Of Contents:
 - [Overview](docs/Overview.md)